TribeWorks/TribeWorks-hugo/content/how/index.md

 weight: 20
 ---

+-   People before profits.
+Yes, we need to make a profit, but we're in business to create value for everyone, including the people who work here.
+Money is only a small part of that value.

 -   Get rid of things that don't produce software.

     -   Agile-ish: we keep the things that produce software